nathanielgreen/bulletjournal_old/README.md

 ## Technologies Used

-The current proposed technologies are:
+The current technologies used are:

-- Go or Node.js/Express.js for the Back-end
+- Node.js
+- React.js
-- React Front-End
+- Webpack
-- React-native for mobile.
+- Babel

 ## Future Features